Contributors Dropdown icon

 Why is data mapping essential?

 In addition to ensuring your team is working at the same time, data mapping is a crucial part of data management and handling processes.
-In fact, there are 4 processes that stand out: integration, migration, transformation, and warehousing.
+In fact, there are 4 key processes involved: data integration, migration, transformation, and warehousing.

 Data integration